Psychiatric Mental Health Nurse Practitioner (Post-Master's Certificate)

 Review important information about official test scores.

-• copy of registered nursing (RN) license with date issued from the Board of Nursing and Nursys must be uploaded into the application system.
+• Current, valid, unencumbered Registered Nurse license in Texas with date issued from the Board of Nursing and Nursys uploaded into the application system.
+Multistate licenses are accepted as long as Texas is declared the home state.

 *Applicants who are not licensed Advanced Practice Registered Nurses or Nurse Practitioners, will be required to take Advanced Pathophysiology, Advanced Pharmacotherapeutics, and Advanced Health Assessments to meet the foundational pre-requisites and requirements of an APRN degree or certificate program.